funk-af/baanx-contracts/README.md

 # Concept

-This concept uses a single contract that "generates" a new address for each card that's created.
+This project is built around a **Master** contract that "generates" a new address for each card that's created.
 Every card is a rekeyed account controlled by the contract.

 All minimum balance requirements (MBR) — box storage, account minimum balances and asset opt-in MBR — are **pre-funded by the contract owner**.
 Callers never attach MBR payments.
-When a card, asset opt-in or allowlist entry is removed, the freed MBR returns to the contract and the owner can reclaim it with `recoverAsset`.
+When a card is closed, the freed MBR returns to the contract and the owner can reclaim it with `recoverAsset`.
+When a card opts out of an asset (`cardDisableAsset`), the freed opt-in MBR stays within the card account.

+Two auxiliary contracts support an automated draw ("AutoDraw") flow on top of the Master:

+- **Master** ([src/Master.algo.ts](src/Master.algo.ts)) — the card-management application.
+Documented under [Master contract](#master-contract).
+- **Killswitch** ([src/Killswitch.algo.ts](src/Killswitch.algo.ts)) — an application that records which accounts have opted in to AutoDraw delegation, so they can disable it at any time.
+Documented under [Killswitch contract](#killswitch-contract).
+- **AutoDraw** ([src/AutoDraw.algo.ts](src/AutoDraw.algo.ts)) — a delegated `LogicSig` that authorizes an automatic debit from a card, gated by the Killswitch.
+Documented under [AutoDraw logic signature](#autodraw-logic-signature).

 ## Usage